 Looking for a more robust ride as you get around the D.C. area?
 Mopeds allow you to traverse the same types of routes you would normally take on a bike or scooter, but avoid traffic and pick up a little more speed.
 Here are some great options for moped rentals.

 Easily identifiable by its bright green coloring, Lime offers a selection of scooters, bikes, and mopeds available for rental throughout the D.C. area.
 Its mopeds feature oversized wheels and lower seat height for improved center of gravity, user friendly controls, a stow and go storage compartment, a top speed of 28 mph, and an 87 mile range.
 Use the company’s app to find the moped nearest you, including in popular neighborhoods like Mount Pleasant and Thomas Circle.

 One of the first moped companies to launch in the D.C. area, Revel provides moped rental options you can unlock from your phone.
 You can find and reserve available mopeds through the company’s app, and the 100 percent electric transportation option can make it up to 30 mph.
 The app will help you find the nearest Revel moped no matter which neighborhood you’re in, from downtown to the Upper 16th NW corridor.

 Make Your Home in the D.C.
 Area

 Being able to get around D.C. on two wheels is even easier when you live in the area.
 Finding the perfect apartment community to call home can make all the difference!
-If you’re looking for a great place to rent that offers flexible leasing and upscale amenities in renovated historic buildings, contact DARO Apartments today.
+If you’re looking for a great place to rent that offers flexible leasing and upscale amenities in renovated historic buildings, contact our team today.